Page title

 Section 4.33 of the LG Act provides enrolments based upon occupation to expire when a person no longer occupies the property to which their claim relates.

-CEO’s that become aware that a business has moved or closed down may remove that person from the roll.
-Local governments should however ensure they verify that the lease has ended as, just because a shop has closed does not mean the legal tenure over the property has concluded.
+CEOs that become aware that a business has moved or closed may remove that person from the register.
+Local governments should however ensure they verify that the lease has ended.
+Just because a shop has closed does not mean the legal tenure over the property has concluded.

 4.2.3.
 Removal of occupier – expiry of occupiers